 Apparitions and hallucinations (both external projections) differ from imagery (perceived internally).
-Unlike hallucinations, apparitions are said to never indicate psychopathology, and they convey veridical data that could only be obtained from an external source.
-In practice, the distinction between an apparition, hallucination and imagery is blurred.
+Unlike hallucinations, apparitions are never said to indicate psychopathology, and they convey veridical data that could only be obtained from an external source.
+In practice, the distinctions between apparition, hallucination, and imagery are blurred.
 L.E.
-Rhine believed there is a continuum between an apparition (seen within sensory range) and an ESP vision (seen outside sensory range) (Rhine, 1981).
-Evans (1984) places the apparition in the broader context of the "entity experience".
+Rhine (1981) believed there is a continuum between an apparition (seen within sensory range) and an ESP vision (seen outside sensory range).
+Evans (1984) places the apparition in the broader context of the "entity experience."
 Apparitions of the dead (ghosts) are usually associated with a particular building (haunting).
 Apparitions of the living or dying are of two types.
-A crisis apparition is where the witness supposedly sees a figure of another person (often a relative or friend) at another locality.
-An experimental apparition is deliberately produced; for example, a psychic goes "out-of-body" to another location to contact a target and then sees an apparition.
+A crisis apparition occurs when the witness supposedly sees a figure of another person (often a relative or friend) at another locality.
+An experimental apparition is deliberately produced; for example, a psychic goes "out-of-body" to another location to contact a target and then sees an apparition (MacKenzie, 1982).
 Evans (1984) distinguishes between stereotyped entities (such as the Virgin Mary) and generalised entities (such as UFO visitors).
-In one survey (Rees, 1971), 47% of 293 elderly people (mean age 75) reported hallucinations of their deceased spouse; 14% included visual sightings; the other 33% involved feelings, and hearing, touching, and speaking to the spouse.
+In one survey (Rees, 1971), 47% of 293 elderly people (mean age 75) reported hallucinations of their deceased spouse: 14% included visual sightings; the other 33% involved feelings and hearing, touching, and speaking to the spouse.
 Professional status, a happy marriage, and the first 10 years after widowhood were the best predictors of apparitions.
-In another survey (Berrios & Brook, 1984).), 29% of 150 persons (mean age 77) reported visual hallucinations.
+In another survey (Berrios & Brook, 1984), 29% of 150 persons (mean age 77) reported visual hallucinations.
 Few elderly people tell others about their apparitions through fear of ridicule; this is a health concern.